mdlord/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-working on the app for 2 player option as well the AI part works based on the following algo
+the AI part works based on the following algo

 A player can play a perfect game of Tic-tac-toe (to win or, at least, draw) if they choose the first available move from the following list, each turn, as used in Newell and Simon's 1972 tic-tac-toe program.[6]